mtagg/UofC-ENCM369-Assignments/README.md

-# UofC-ENCM335-Assignments
+# UofC-ENCM369-Assignments

-Assignments through my second year as an Electrical Engineering Student
+Lab exercises for my second year as an Electrical Engineering Student at the University of Calgary Assigned for ENGG369 - "Computer Organization"